Fast and Robust Symmetric Image Registration Based on Distances Combining Intensity and Spatial Information: Performance Analysis

 \subsubsection{Results of Registration of Cilia}

 Performance of the proposed method, together with the best previously published results, are shown in Tab. \ref{table:ciliareal}.
 The table shows the mean and standard deviation of registration error (AME, in pixels) of the $19$ registrations, for the three considered sets of landmarks: the Central pair, the Outer rings, and All (1+9) ring pairs.
+'R' denotes rigid; 'A' denotes affine; and 'D' denotes deformable registration.

 The original study includes deformable registration as a final stage, after the rigid and affine steps.
 Here presented framework based on $\dalphabidirsamdr$ includes linear (rigid and affine), but not deformable registration.
 However, as results included in Tab. \ref{table:ciliareal} confirm, the proposed method outperforms the previous state-of-the-art, even if using only rigid and affine registrations.